 Here are some examples of reasonable circumstances that may require an end date extension:

 - Additional time beyond the established expiration date is required to ensure adequate completion of the originally approved project.

 - Continuity of sponsor grant support is required while a competing continuation application is under review.

 - The extension is necessary to permit an orderly phase out of a project that will not receive continued support.

-The no-cost extension should be reviewed and approved by UND Research & Sponsored Programs Development.
+The no-cost extension should be reviewed and approved by UND Research & Sponsored Program Development.
 Depending on the agency, the request will be submitted appropriately.

 Should the request be approved, the sponsor will issue a formal amendment to the award notice containing the new end date as well as a revised final reporting schedule.
 These final reports will change based upon the revised end date.

 There may be limitations on the sponsor’s ability to offer grant extensions; therefore, it is not guaranteed that the request for a no-cost extension will be approved.